 To evaluate the two model versions at the site level, we used water and carbon fluxes, as well as soil moisture data from the Dahra fluxtower site, which were measured simultaneously with the meteorological drivers using the eddy covariance technique and soil moisture sensors (Tagesson et al., 2015; Wieckowski et al., 2024).
-From these we also calculated and evaluated the water use efficiency (WUE), defined as the ratio of daily GPP to ET ( $WUE = \frac{GPP}{ET}$ ) after filtering out days with an ET below 0.01 mm.
+From these we also calculated and evaluated the water use efficiency (WUE), defined as the ratio of daily GPP to ET (WUE = GPP/ET) after filtering out days with an ET below 0.01 mm.
 At the regional scale we evaluated the model against the GLEAM v3.8a data product over the period 1980-2022 (Martens et al., 2017; Miralles et al., 2011).
 We averaged model output (originally at 0.1° resolution) to match the 0.25° grid used by GLEAM and compared total evaporation (E), soil evaporation (Es), plant transpiration (Et).
-The GLEAM data product also includes assimilated surface (0-10 cm) soil moisture from the Climate Change Initiative (CCI) programme of the European Space Agency (ESA) (Dorigo et al., 2017; Gruber et al., 2017), as well as simulated root-zone soil moisture (0-100 cm for low vegetation types, e.g. grasslands) (Martens et al., 2017).
-Both were used for evaluating our soil moisture simulations, after averaging simulated soil moisture over the corresponding soil layers in our model.
-We also compared total vegetation leaf area index (LAI) in function of MAP against remotely sensed measurements from the Moderate Resolution Imaging Spectroradiometer (MODIS) (Myneni et al., 2021) which were obtained using the "appeears" software package (Hufkens, 2023).
+The GLEAM data product also includes assimilated surface soil moisture from the Climate Change Initiative (CCI) programme of the European Space Agency (ESA) (Dorigo et al., 2017; Gruber et al., 2017), against which we evaluated our soil moisture simulations.
+We also compared total vegetation leaf area index (LAI) in function of MAP against remotely sensed measurements from the Moderate Resolution Imaging Spectroradiometer (MODIS) (Myneni et al., 2021) which were obtained using the "appears" software package (Hufkens, 2023).

-2.6 Model sensitivity tests
+320 2.6 Model sensitivity tests